 Caffeine increases the sensitivity of the ryanodine receptor – meaning less Ca2+ is required to open the receptor and release Ca2+ stores.
 Given how many of us are addicted to caffeine, this is problematic.
 Doubly concerning when one considers how many folks are not only addicted to caffeine but also deficient in key micronutrients like thiamine, the other B vitamins as well as in magnesium and even calcium.
 Insufficient micronutrients coupled with regular and usually excessive caffeine intake would negatively impact heart function and may be at the root of much of the cardiovascular disease and dysfunction experienced by vast swaths of the population.

-Finally, the main outward pump of Ca2+ from the mitochondria is not only ATP dependent, but also requires sufficient sodium (Na) because for every 1 molecule of Ca2+ kicked out of the mitochondria, 3-4 Na’s are pumped in.
-Here too, I cannot help but thinking this process is disturbed with the low sodium intake promoted by heart health advocates.
+Finally, the main outward pump of Ca2+ from the mitochondria is not only ATP dependent but also requires sufficient sodium (Na) because for every 1 molecule of Ca2+ kicked out of the mitochondria, 3-4 Na’s are pumped in.
+Here too, I cannot help but think this process is disturbed by the low sodium intake promoted by heart health advocates.

 How Does This Affect the COVID Heart?

-If the report that initiated this search SARS-CoV-2 direct cardiac damage through spike-mediated cardiomyocyte fusion is correct and COVID, like other viral infections infect the heart causing dysregulation of Ca2+ management, which impairs mitochondrial OXPHOS, which further impairs Ca2+ management, then we ought to be considering giving COVID patients thiamine.
-Indeed, I have argued throughout this pandemic, we ought be utilizing thiamine and supporting mitochondrial function more aggressively.
+If the report that initiated this search SARS-CoV-2 direct cardiac damage through spike-mediated cardiomyocyte fusion is correct and COVID, like other viral infections, infects the heart causing dysregulation of Ca2+ management, which impairs mitochondrial OXPHOS, which further impairs Ca2+ management, then we ought to be considering giving COVID patients thiamine.
+Indeed, I have argued throughout this pandemic, we ought to be utilizing thiamine and supporting mitochondrial function more aggressively.
 This is just one more reason.